chef/monitoring-integration-automate/data-dog/PagerDuty_Integration_and_Notification.md

 What you’ll need:

-1. Admin or Standard role permissions for your Datadog account (unless your organization has created custom role)
+1. Admin or Standard role permissions for your Datadog account (unless your organization has created a custom role).

-1. Admin role in PagerDuty Account
+1. Admin role in PagerDuty Account.

 ## Data Dog and PagerDuty Integration

-The connection between Data Dog and PagerDuty must be created first.
+The connection between Datadog and PagerDuty must be created first.

-1. In Data Dog select the **Integrations** Tab from the left-hand navigation.
+1. In Datadog, select the **Integrations** Tab from the left-hand navigation.

 1. In the search field, type in **PagerDuty** and select the **Install** button.

       ![Install](Images/install.png)

-1. Select the **Configuration** tab and then click **Alert with PagerDuty**.
+1. Select the **Configuration** tab and then select **Alert with PagerDuty**.

-1. On the PagerDuty authorization screen there are two options to integrate with Data Dog.
+1. On the PagerDuty authorization screen, there are two options for integrating with Datadog.

       * Enter your PagerDuty account using the **email address** and **password** and click **Authorize Integration**.

       or

-      * Use Single Sign On by providing your PagerDuty **Subdomain** and click **Sign In Using Your Identity Provider**.
+      * Use Single Sign On by providing your PagerDuty **Subdomain** and selecting **Sign In Using Your Identity Provider**.

       ![Integration](Images/authorize.png)